HaxeFlixel/flixel-docs/documentation/02_handbook/03-flxgroup.html.md

 #### sort(Function:Int->T->T->Int, Order:Int = FlxSort.ASCENDING);

 Call this function to sort the group according to a particular value and order.
-You will need to specificy a sorting function to do so.
+You will need to specify a sorting function to do so.
 If you want to sort by something other than y, you will have to write a custom sorting function.